 (1) Engage in verification of product supply chains to evaluate and address risks of human trafficking and slavery?
-In 2012, as part of its standard supplier evaluation process Rheem will begin to evaluate the risk of human trafficking and slavery with respect to each supplier.
+Rheem does not at this time engage in verification of product supply chains to evaluate and address risks of human trafficking and slavery.

 (3) Require direct suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
-In 2012, Rheem will begin to require its direct suppliers to certify that materials incorporated into the direct supplier’s product comply with the laws regarding slavery and human trafficking of the countries in which they are doing business.
+Rheem generally requires suppliers to be in compliance with all applicable laws and regulations and has requested certification from suppliers that they comply with applicable laws regarding slavery and human trafficking.

 (5) Provides company employees and management, who have direct responsibility for supply chain management, training on human trafficking and slavery, particularly with respect to mitigating risks within the supply chains of products.
-In 2012, Rheem will develop and implement tools for training members of its supply chain workforce with respect to human trafficking and slavery risks in the supply chain.
+Rheem is working to develop and implement training for members of its supply chain workforce to recognize and mitigate human trafficking and slavery risks in the supply chain.